toriziegler/PuppyLove/README.md

 # Starting the App
-  - python manage.py loaddata puppylove/data.json
+  - in the monolith-api container, bash, python manage.py loaddata data.json